cratstarc/opndrive/docs/development/setup.md

 # Development Setup

-This guide will help you set up OpnDrive for local development.
+This guide will help you set up Opndrive for local development.
 Follow these steps to get your development environment running quickly.

 ## Prerequisites